Tinyrl - Sending "Erase down" escape codes after each typed character

 P.S.
 Please post the issues to the new issue tracker.

 This issue was first added on googlecode and copied/pasted here.

-#1 Updated by Serj Kalichev over 3 years ago
+#1 Updated by Serj Kalichev almost 4 years ago

 I'm sorry.
 The patch is good enough.
 It was applied with minimal naming changes.
 Thanks.